claudijo/poker-ts/README.md

 ### pots()
 `Poker.Table.prototype.pots(): { size: number, eligiblePlayers: number[] }[]`

 Returns the state of all pots in the active hand.

+This endpoint can be used prior to calling `showdown()` to check if all but one last eligible player has folded.
+A single eligible player will win the pot, even though the `winnders()` endpoints returns an empty array under that circumstance.

 ### forcedBets()
 `Poker.Table.prototype.forcedBets(): { ante: number, bigBlind: number, smallBlind: number }`